microsoft/EdgeML/README.md

 For detailed instructions, see [Bonsai Readme](README_BONSAI_OSS.md) and [ProtoNN Readme](README_PROTONN_OSS.md).

 ### Makefile flags
 You could change the behavior of the code by setting these flags in `config.mk` and rebuilding with `make -Bj`.

-SINGLE
-TIMER
-LOGGER
-LIGHT_LOGGER
-VERBOSE
-MKL_PAR/SEQ

-Currently, MKL_SEQ_LDFLAGS is default for _Bonsai_, one can enable Parallel flag for MKL using MKL_PAR_LDFLAGS in main Makefile.
-Also, float is SINGLE precision but can be changed to DOUBLE in config.mk.
+All these flags can be set for both ProtoNN and Bonsai.
+The following are supported currently by both ProtoNN and Bonsai.

+    SINGLE/DOUBLE:  Single/double floating-point precision.
+    ZERO_BASED_IO:  Enable to perform I/O with labels and indices being 0-based instead of 1-based.
+    TIMER:          Timer logs.
+Print running time of various calls.
+    CONCISE:        To be used with TIMER to print limited time information.

+The following are supported only by ProtoNN, but one can write corresponding code for Bonsai.

+    LOGGER:         Debugging logs.
+Currently prints min, max and norm of matrices.
+    LIGHT_LOGGER:   Less verbose version of LOGGER.
+Can be used to track call flow.
+    XML:            Enable to train with extreme multilabel learning datasets.
+This is in beta.
+    VERBOSE:        Print additional informative output to stdout.

+Additionally, there is one of two flags that has to be set in the Makefile:

+    MKL_PAR_LDFLAGS: Linking with parallel version of MKL
+    MKL_SEQ_LDFLAGS: Linking with sequential version of MKL

 ### Microsoft Open Source Code of Conduct